MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/New-MgExternalIndustryDataInboundFlow.md

 # New-MgExternalIndustryDataInboundFlow

 ## SYNOPSIS
-Create a new inboundFileFlow object.
+Create a new inboundFlow object.
-The following prerequisite resources are required when you create an **inboundFileFlow**:
+The following prerequisite resources are required when you create an **inboundFlow**:

 ## SYNTAX